 Artificial Intelligence (AI) and AI-assisted technologies are relatively new but are developing quickly.
 With the release of ChatGPT in November 2022, the capabilities of generative AI to create fluent text was introduced to the public in general.
 ChatGPT's capabilities were upgraded in March 2023 with the introduction of ChatGPT-4.
-ChatGPT has also been incorporated into Microsoft's Bing search engine, and Google has released its own version, called Bard.
+Generative AI has also been incorporated into Microsoft's Bing search engine, and Google has released its own version, called Bard.
 Generative AI chatbots have shown a remarkable ability to produce coherent and grammatically sound text in response to user queries.
 ChatGPT is the most well-known of these, but Google and Microsoft have launched their own examples with Bard and Bing AI (respectively).

 All references should provide clear and accurate information for each source and should identify where they have been used in your work.
 However, content generated by AI is nonrecoverable; it cannot be retrieved later or linked to, so it cannot be cited in the same way as a book or journal article.

 Currently, there are no specific guidelines for citing AI generated content.
 Many sources recommend citing this content using the reference style for personal communication or correspondence, while others recommend the style for computer software.

 We recommend asking your professor or publisher for specific guidance.